-As a gardener, your ideal is to start with the best quality organic seeds that give you the most healthy and robust crop (subject to your care) and then produce seeds that can be re-used in your garden.
+As a gardener, your ideal is to start with the best quality organic seeds that give you the most healthy and robust crops (subject to your care) and then produce seeds that can be re-used in your own garden.
 However the way your seeds are created has a profound impact on whether the living cycle you aim to create is self-sustaining.
 Are they open pollinated, hybrid or GMO?

 The other factor to consider is whether chemicals are used in the growing process for the plants that create the seeds and whether chemicals such as pesticides, rodenticides and fungicides are coated on the seeds prior to packing.
 Have you noticed the strange colour dust on some seeds?

 So when you buy your seeds or attempt to save seeds, what do you need to know before making the decision to get the best quality seeds?

 Open pollinated seeds

 These have been used by farmers and gardeners planting vegetable seeds since agriculture began.
 The open pollinated seeds are produced from natural, random, open pollination by wind, birds or insects, resulting in plants that are naturally varied.
 Through carefully selecting open pollinated seed varieties that have beneficial traits like drought tolerance or good flavour. what nature provides can be improved with human care and thought.
 All heirloom seeds are open pollinated.